Ford joins GE, 3M in speeding up ventilator, respirator production

 “The teams are just getting scrappy.
 How do we use what we’ve got to get to something that’s capable and would meet regulatory requirements,” Jim Baumbick, the Ford vice president in charge of the automaker’s efforts, told Reuters.

-On Monday, No. 1 U.S. automaker General Motors Co said it was partnering with medical equipment maker Ventec to build ventilators at GM’s parts plant in Indiana.
+On Monday, No. 1 U.S. automaker General Motors Co (GM.N) said it was partnering with medical equipment maker Ventec to build ventilators at GM’s parts plant in Indiana.

-Meanwhile, Fiat Chrysler Automobile NV told employees in an email that the Italian-American automaker would start converting one of its China plants to ultimately make over 1 million masks a month to help combat the coronavirus outbreak.
+Meanwhile, Fiat Chrysler Automobile NV (FCHA.MI) (FCAU.N) told employees in an email that the Italian-American automaker would start converting one of its China plants to ultimately make over 1 million masks a month to help combat the coronavirus outbreak.

 Reporting by Manas Mishra in Bengaluru and Ben Klayman in Detroit; Editing by Saumyadeb Chakrabarty